THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Is There Such a Thing as Too Much Change?

-Too much change too quickly can make things worse when there are cultural problems.
-Major cultural changes can happen, but they cannot happen overnight.
-Implementing a series of smaller changes in pursuit of major cultural change will generally be more effective than scrapping everything and starting over.
+Implementing smaller changes to pursue major cultural change will generally be more effective than scrapping everything and starting over.

 Conclusion

 For years, business innovators and experts have emphasized the importance of corporate culture.
-They also know that culture is a living entity, and something that will inevitably change over time.
+They also know that culture is a living entity and something that will inevitably change over time.
 It is the organizations that value positive culture, that test the soil, till the ground, and pull out the weeds that will have organizations that thrive and grow.